-Enter detailed explanation of how you came up with the contractual and subaward costs.
+Enter a detailed explanation of how the contractual and subaward costs were derived and allocated to the MCSAP project.

 The NDHP will budget for office space utilized to support the MCSAP program.
 MCSAP employees utilize office space at our regional office locations in Bismarck, Dickinson, Fargo, Jamestown and Minot.
 This is for assigned office space to conduct MCSAP eligible activities, New Entrant Audits, and safety investigations.